curtiskokuloku/Tetris/README.md

-# Tetris Game in Python
+# Tetris

 <img src="tetris-demo.gif" width="300"/>

 ## Project Description

-> This project is a classic Tetris game implemented in Python, leveraging the Turtle graphics library for rendering the game interface.
-The main aim is to provide a fun and interactive experience for users who enjoy playing Tetris.
+> Classic Tetris game created in Python using the Turtle graphics library.
+Aims to deliver a fun and interactive gaming experience.
+Demonstrates expertise in Python programming and graphical user interface design.

 ## Key Features